CalHenry/job-scraper-llm-comparison/README.md

 - The model was able to process the markdown files and return a valid JSON output.
 - It took between 25s and 60s to process a file
 - The hardware handled it fine and the RAM pressure was kept in the green, meaning that some remained free.

-Accuracy observations:
-- in very rare cases the LLM changes small words but with no impact on the meaning of the text
-- If a section is long, the LLM can stop and ignore the rest
-- Some words are misinterpreted or interpreted as section titles leading the LLM to stop the extraction for a given key

 ### Polars processing: